 The proposed measure focuses on the assessment of functional needs that are common among adult HCBS recipients and derived from use of FASI.
-These are functional needs in the areas of self-care, mobility, and IADLs.
-The denominator is determined by items in Section B of the FASI form, Functional Abilities and Goals.
+These are functional needs in the areas of self-

 Self-care needs are identified in the following items on the FASI form: 6a (eating), 6b (oral hygiene), 6c (toileting hygiene), 6d (wash upper body), 6e (shower/bathe self), 6f (upper body dressing), 6g (lower body dressing), and 6h (putting on/taking off footwear).